WHAT ARE OUR HAPPINESS TRENDS?

 From our experience, we find new behaviours emerge in response to the changing macro environment – the big events happening outside of our immediate control, like the political situation and economic environment.
 This means as our macro environment changes, so do consumer needs and this creates new Happiness Trends.

-To help keep track, we refresh our trend model each year – looking at how the changed macro environment will impact consumers over the coming year.
+To help keep track, we continually refresh our trends – looking at how the changed macro environment will impact consumers over the coming year.
 This process allows us identify needs and set predictions for the coming years, providing opportunities for brands to tap into these new need states.

 In response, we’ve left behind some of our 2016 trends, we’ve splintered off some trends into new directions, and were pleased to introduce some wholly new trends altogether – notably, trends relating to themes we explored in previous articles on brands, slow time, trust, and escapism.